 EXPLORE SHRINE ▸

-A graceful form of the Lord alongside Goddess Mahalakshmi on Vedadri hill, signifying divine love.
+A highly graceful and peaceful form of the Lord alongside Goddess Mahalakshmi on Vedadri hill, signifying divine love and compassion.

 EXPLORE SHRINE ▸

-The Lord here has the face of a Boar (Varaha), worshipped to remove planetary obstacles like Rahu-Ketu doshas.
+The Lord here has the face of a Boar (Varaha), worshipped specifically to remove severe planetary obstacles like Rahu-Ketu doshas.

 EXPLORE SHRINE ▸

-Named after the Karanja tree where Hanuman worshipped the Lord; the deity here features a third eye.
+Named after the Karanja tree where Lord Hanuman worshipped Him; uniquely, the deity here features a third eye and holds a bow.

 EXPLORE SHRINE ▸

-Named after Sage Parasurama (Bhargava) who performed penance here to cleanse himself of sins.
+Named after Sage Parasurama (Bhargava) who performed intense penance here to cleanse himself of the sins of war.

 EXPLORE SHRINE ▸

-The spot where the Lord taught Yoga and Rajaneethi (political ethics) to His young devotee, Prahlada.
+The tranquil spot where the Lord assumed a yogic posture to teach Yoga and Rajaneethi (political ethics) to His young devotee, Prahlada.

 EXPLORE SHRINE ▸

-Located under a Peepal tree, the Lord here is known for His love of music, especially from Gandharvas.
+Located under a massive Peepal tree, the Lord here is smiling and is known for His love of music, especially from the Gandharvas.

 EXPLORE SHRINE ▸

-Located on the banks of River Pavana, this shrine is deeply revered by the local Chenchu tribal community.
+Located deep within the forest on the banks of River Pavana, this shrine is deeply revered by the local Chenchu tribal community.

 EXPLORE SHRINE ▸The best time to visit Ahobilam is from August to February when the weather is pleasant.
 The forest is lush green after the rains, making the trek enjoyable.